mermaid-js/mermaid/docs/development.md

 ![Image of happy people jumping with excitement](https://media.giphy.com/media/BlVnrxJgTGsUw/giphy.gif)

-Here are a few things to know to get you started on the right path.
+Here are a few things to get you started on the right path.

 **The Docs Structure is dictated by [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/docs/_sidebar.md)**